PDF 190 KB

 Not transmitted to sexual partners.

 Bacterial vaginosis is not usually treated unless symptoms are a problem.
 Several treatments are available, both vaginal creams and tablets.
-Women with bacterial vaginosis may be at slightly increased risk of complications in pregnancy and of developing infections after gynaecologic surgery and should discuss the need for treatment with their doctor.
+Bacterial vaginosis may slightly increase the risk of complications in pregnancy and of developing infections after gynaecologic surgery and in these situations your doctor may consider the need for you to have treatment for bacterial vaginosis .

 Vinegar or Aci-Jel vaginal jelly help to relieve symptoms but are not useful for treatment or prevention.